compilerla/compiler.la/_posts/2024-03-11-transportation-round-up.md

 it’s good for our communities and our earth.
 It’s one of the most convenient, affordable, and efficient ways of shuffling people through their lives.
 So, like I said, we think public transportation is important; but we also know it to be occasionally frustrating, sometimes surprising, often exciting, and at times, an all-around adventure.
 So, we took some time to reflect on our most notable transit adventures from the past year.
-Read on to see what the Compiler team has to say about their recent travels.
+Read on for a few of the Compiler team's recent travel stories.

 **Jess**